ImmutableSoft/ImmutableEcosystem/docs/AddressUpgradeable.md

   - a contract in construction
   - an address where a contract will be created
   - an address where a contract lived, but was destroyed
  ====
+ [IMPORTANT]
+ ====
+ You shouldn't rely on `isContract` to protect against flash loan attacks!
+ Preventing calls from contracts is highly discouraged.
+It breaks composability, breaks support for smart wallets like Gnosis Safe, and does not provide security since it can be circumvented by calling from a contract constructor.
+ ====

 ```js